rppicomidi/pico-usb-host-msc-demo/README.md

 # Build Instructions
-As of this writing, USB host bulk transfers that the Mass Storage Class requires are not supported for RP2040 in tinyusb.
-There is a pull request (#1434) approved but not yet merged that adds USB host bulk transfer request to tinyusb.
-Get that code like this:
+As of this writing, USB host bulk transfers that the Mass Storage Class requires are not supported for RP2040 in the version of tinyusb that ships with the pico-sdk.
+You need the very latest version of tinyusb to get that.
+This assumes `${PICO_SDK_PATH}` points to your `pico-sdk` directory.

 ```
-cd {PICO_SDK_PATH}/lib/tinyusb
+cd ${PICO_SDK_PATH}/lib/tinyusb
-git fetch origin pull/1434/head:test_bulk
+git checkout master
-git checkout test_bulk
+git pull
 ```

 Get this project's source code assuming the parent directory is called